Polyetherimide (PEI) Resin

 • Modifiers – Flame retardants, impact modifiers, flow enhancers

-• Reinforcing Agents – Glass fibers, mineral fillers
+• Reinforcing Agents – Glass fibers

 PRL Alternative Material Solutions to